 Decommissioned and fenced off since WWII, the 26 acre site currently stands in the middle of staggering gentrification in Washington, DC, and is the focus of an ongoing battle between developers, community activists, and city officials.

-Saving Space, Making Place transforms the site into a three month long interactive exhibition, designed as a conduit for resolution to inspire a path forward through the power of play, story, and collective action.
+Saving Space, Making Place transforms the site into a three month long interactive exhibition, designed as a conduit for resolution, inspiring a path forward through the power of play, story, and collective action.

-The exhibition's spatial and graphic design emphasize the unique qualities of the space, inspiring close observation and a new appreciation of its history.
+The exhibition's spatial and environmental graphic design leverage the unique qualities of the space, encouraging close observation of McMillan's design and inspiring a new appreciation for its history.

-Manhole Messages peppering the site are used as a wayfinding device, strategically placed to guide visitors through the experience with the voice and wisdom of urban planners.
+For example, Manhole Messages cover ten of the 2100 manholes peppering the park, guiding visitors ro and through the experience with the voice and wisdom of urban planners.